kidaa30/ohimanual/1_learn_concguide/How_Is_The_Index_Calculated.md

 ## How is the Index calculated?

-For each goal, the **current status** is a mathematical model developed to best capture the philosophy of that goal using the best available data at the scale of study.
+For each goal, the **current status** is a mathematical model developed to best capture the philosophy of that goal relative to a target using the best available data at the scale of study.
 The **current status** is calculated individually for each goal and represents half of a goal’s total score.
 The other half is the **likely future status**, which is based on three things:

 * **Trend**: the average rate of change for status during the most recent five years